 Chill the crumb layer to harden to touch.

 Divide the frosting into 2 bowls.
 Leave one white.

-Add vegan, natural food coloring to the other bowl of frosting and mix well (I used the stand mixer with the whisk attachment).
-If you use Color Kitchen food coloring, follow the directions for mixing on the packet.
+Add vegan food coloring to the other bowl of frosting and mix well (I used my stand mixer with the whisk attachment).
+If you use color kitchen all-natural food coloring, follow the directions for mixing on the packet.

 Spread or pipe the white and colored frosting around the cake in any design you prefer.
 The top doesn’t have to be perfect since it will be covered with ganache.

 Spin the cake while smoothing out the icing with an offset spatula.

 Chill the cake while you make the ganache.

 - 6 ounces vegan chocolate chips

 Heat the nondairy milk on the stove until it starts to simmer.